-(a) Property in use was revalued by the Directors as at 30 June 2020 using the results of independent valuations conducted in June 2020, reduced by an allowance for the heightened uncertainty and risk of volatility in the property market arising from the COVID-19 pandemic.
-The independent valuations used the direct comparison method.
-The independent valuations reported on, but did not adjust for, the significant market uncertainty arising from COVID-19 at the time the valuations were undertaken.
-Due to uncertainty regarding the duration and impact of the COVID-19 pandemic, the Directors determined that a more conservative estimate of fair value should be adopted as at 30 June 2020.
+(a) The fair value of property at balance date was estimated using observable data on recent transactions and rental yields for similar properties.
+Property in use was last revalued by the Directors as at 30 June 2020 using the results of independent valuations conducted in June 2020, reduced by an allowance for the heightened uncertainty and risk of volatility in the property market arising from the COVID-19 pandemic.
+No material change to the valuation of the property was observed as at 30 June 2021.